Migraine Aura Without Pain (Silent Migraine)

-The term “migraine” makes most people think of excruciating, debilitating head pain.
-And most migraine attacks do include severe head pain as a telltale symptom.
-However, some people experience migraine aura without pain.
-These episodes – which are still considered migraine attacks – are characterized and diagnosed by the other symptoms.
+The term “migraine” makes most people think of excruciating, debilitating head pain – and most migraine attacks do come with severe head pain.
+However, some people have migraine aura without pain.
+These episodes are still considered migraine attacks.

-Migraine aura without pain, also called “Typical aura without headache”, has visual symptoms or changes in the other senses that fully go away after a short while.
-Typically symptoms gradually build up over five to 20 minutes – this is sometimes referred to as the “march” of symptoms – and then go away completely after about an hour.
-However, what sets it apart from other types of migraine with aura is that no head pain sets in within an hour of the aura symptoms.
-Also, no other disorder can be found to be blamed for the symptoms.
+Migraine aura without pain includes changes in vision or changes in the other senses and speech but no head pain.
+Symptoms gradually build over 5 to 20 minutes and then go away after about 1 hour.
+The lack of head pain sets it apart from other types of migraine with aura.
+Also, no other disorder can be found to be blamed for the symptoms.1

 Who gets migraine aura without head pain?

 Migraine aura without pain or silent migraine is fairly unusual.
 Only 4 out of every 100 people who get migraines have aura without pain and no other kind of migraine.
 However, 40 percent of people who have migraine with aura will have only aura symptoms and no pain at some point in their life.2

 Migraine aura without pain is more common in women than men and tends to begin later in life.
 When it begins after age 60 it is called late-onset migraine accompaniment.2

 The most common visual symptoms of migraine aura without headache, or silent migraine, include:2